-The Nottingham Building Society has scored again in the community, by donating £5,000 to Notts County’s Football in the Community team.
+Nottingham Building Society has scored again in the community with a £5,000 donation

 The money will help deliver education programmes which allow young people to study for a BTEC Sport or Sport Leader diploma as well as learning functional skills in other core subjects, such as English, Maths and ICT.

 Aimed at 16 to 18-year-olds and run in partnership with South Nottinghamshire Academy, the BTEC programme provides students with the opportunity to work towards a vocational qualification for a career in the sport industry or to study further at university.

 A report called The Youth Opportunity Index, published by the Learning and Work Institute, ranked Nottingham a lowly 132nd out of 135 UK areas where there was likelihood of a young person being NEET (not in education, employment or training).

 And with Government legislation requiring all 16 to 18-year-olds to be in some form of education, training or employment, The Nottingham’s donation will help up to 60 of them locally take part in their education programmes.

 The money will be used to purchase technology to ensure lessons can continue in a Covid-19 safe environment and be put towards the cost of new football kit, as the young people also represent Notts County Football in the Community - which in early December will become the Notts County Foundation - in matches as well as engaging in their studies.

 Notts County FITC Education Manager Martin Carruthers said: “This is an extremely kind donation from The Nottingham, who have once again shown their dedication to supporting suitable local projects that align with their ethos.